osocra/boms/2022/01/17/09/label.md

 > Victorian era was a period of extreme social inequality.
 Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.

 ## Ingredients
-> Cacao Butter, Almond Flour, Cane Sugar, Blueberry Powder, Almond Extract
+> Cacao Butter, Almond, Cane Sugar, Blueberry

 ## Barcode
 > 22011709